raptor0102/regex_printer/README.md

         ```RegexPrinter.py```
         ```utils.py```
         In order to use the module please run the main.py file (with the relevant input).
-        For encapsulation the class inside the RegexPrinter.py file.
+        For encapsulation the class inside the RegexPrinter.py file:

         ```class RegexPrinter(object)``` -> Base Class
         ```class RegexPrinterByColor(RegexPrinter)```
         ```class RegexPrinterMachine(RegexPrinter)```

         The ```unitls.py``` file parse the input paramters.